Coordinate Descent Full Configuration Interaction for Excited States

 for $k = 0, 1, \dots, K-1$, where $E_0$ is the smallest eigenvalue associated with the ground state $\ket{\Phi_0}$, $E_1$ is the second smallest eigenvalue associated with the first excited state $\ket{\Phi_1}$, and so on, $\{\ket{\Phi_k}\}_{k=0}^{K-1}$ are orthogonal to each other.\footnote{With some abuse of terminology, we will also refer the ground state as the $0$-th excited state when it is convenient to do so.} Throughout this paper, we assume that all $E_0, E_1, \dots, E_{K-1}$ are negative.
 This assumption can be made without loss of generality, as otherwise, we can shift the Hamiltonian by a constant.
 We further denote the Slater determinants as $\{\ket{D_i}\}_{i=1}^N$ for $N = \NFCI$ being the size of the entire electron-preserving configuration space.
 Using $\{\ket{D_i}\}_{i=1}^N$ as the basis, the ground state and excited states are discretized as,

 and coefficients $V_{i,k}$ forms a matrix $V$ of size $N \times K$ satisfying the orthonormality constraint, $V^\top V = I$ for $I$ being an identity matrix of size $K \times K$.
 The Hamiltonian operator is discretized as the Hamiltonian matrix $H$ with its $(i,j)$-th entry being $H_{ij} = \mel**{D_i}{\Hop}{D_j}$.
-After the discretization, solving~\eqref{eq:excitedstates} is to solve the low-lying $K$ eigenpairs of $H$, where the major computational difficulty comes from the factorial scaling of $\NFCI$ with respect to the number of spin-orbitals and electrons.
+After the discretization, solving~\eqref{eq:excitedstates} is reduced to solving for the low-lying $K$ eigenpairs of $H$, where the major computational difficulty comes from the factorial scaling of $\NFCI$ with respect to the number of spin-orbitals and electrons.

 Now we extend the unconstrained optimization problem in \sname{}~\cite{Wang2019} to excited states.
 The optimization problem is extended as,